Hi-Folks/array/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/hi-folks/array.svg?style=flat-square)](https://packagist.org/packages/hi-folks/array)

 **Arr** class is built on top of the PHP array functions.

-**Arr** exposes methods for creating, managing, accessing to the array data structure.
+**Arr** exposes methods to create, manage, access the data structure of the array.

 The interface (method names, method arguments) are pretty similar to the Javascript Array class.

-I built this class because comparing method functions arrays of Javascript and PHP i think (my personal though) that the JS one is more fluent and has a good developer experience (but, I repeat, it is a personal opinion).
+I built this class because comparing method functions arrays of Javascript and PHP i think (my personal thought) that the JS one is smoother and has a good developer experience (but, again, it's a personal opinion).